Pranav452/Day-1/q4/my_post.md

 Sometimes the most profound insights come from the simplest experiments.
 One neuron taught me more about machine learning than any textbook ever could.
 Because I built it, debugged it, and watched it learn, I *felt* what gradient descent actually does rather than just reading about it.

 When I started this project, I thought I was just implementing basic math.
-I didn't expect to gain such deep intuition about how learning actually works—both in machines and in ourselves.
+I didn't expect to gain such deep intuition about how learning actually works—both in machines and in people.
 The moment when those weights finally converged and the model "got it" was genuinely exciting.
-It's one thing to know that neural networks learn patterns; it's another thing entirely to watch it happen step by step in your own code.
+It's one thing to know that neural networks learn patterns; it's another thing entirely to watch it happen step by step in my own code.

 Next time someone asks me to explain how AI learns, I'll tell them about my perceptron's journey from 6.7% to 100%—and how sometimes, starting completely wrong is the only way to eventually get it right.

 ---

-*Want to try building your own perceptron?
-The math is simpler than you think, and the insights are worth their weight in... well, bananas.*
+*The math is simpler than you might think, and the insights are worth their weight in... well, bananas.*